dgaydukov/cert-ocpjp11/code/modular2jar/README.md

     exports com.java.printer to module.app;
 }
 ```
-Yet we can omit `exports/requires` and leave declarations empty.
+Yet we can omit `exports/requires` and leave body empty.
 In this case we would have to use command line params when we compile and run the app:
 ```
 --add-modules - add module to module graph (need to use it if we using --add-reads) --add-reads - read packages from module (the same as requires in module-info)